dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/openapi-generator.md

 ## A closer look at your `rest_api` dictionary in `pokemon/__init__.py`

-This file contains the configuration dictionary for the [dlt rest_api](https://dlthub.com/docs/dlt-ecosystem/verified-sources/rest_api) source which is the main result of running this generator.
+This file contains the [configuration dictionary](./rest_api#source-configuration) for the rest_api source which is the main result of running this generator.
 For our Pokemon example, we have used an OpenAPI 3 spec that works out of the box.
 The result of this dictionary depends on the quality of the spec you are using, whether the API you are querying actually adheres to this spec, and whether our heuristics manage to find the right values.
 You can edit this file to adapt the behavior of the dlt rest_api accordingly.
-Please read our [dlt rest_api](https://dlthub.com/docs/dlt-ecosystem/verified-sources/rest_api) docs to learn how to do this and play with our detailed [Google Colab example](https://colab.research.google.com/drive/1MRZvguOTZj1MlkEGzjiso8lQ_wr1MJRI?usp=sharing#scrollTo=LHGxzf1Ev_yr).
+Please read our [dlt rest_api](../rest_api) docs to learn how to configure the rest_api source with our detailed [Google Colab example](https://colab.research.google.com/drive/1MRZvguOTZj1MlkEGzjiso8lQ_wr1MJRI?usp=sharing#scrollTo=LHGxzf1Ev_yr).

 The generated dictionary will look something like this: